 - Invest in good winter gear (for all of you).

-Favorite winter coats + accessories for kids in Boston
+Favorite winter clothes + accessories for toddlers in Boston

 I love finding new brands for kids clothing but when it comes to things where performance really matter, I stick with brands I know and trust.
 That means I’ll buy a cute dress for Adelaide off of Etsy or a fun tee for Lincoln from an instagram shop – but I stick with brands I recognize for things like coats and boots.